Widget2Code: From Visual Widgets to UI Code via Multimodal LLMs: Widget2Code Baseline Framework

 \textbf{Motivation.} Benchmarking results show that generalized MLLMs outperform specialized UI2Code models on widgets, as the latter are primarily designed for web or mobile interfaces.
 However, even the generalized models remain insufficient, often producing visual inconsistencies between the input and reconstructed widgets.
 Fig.~\ref{fig:motivation_1} illustrates a challenging example where these failures become evident.
 The root cause lies in the inherent complexity of widget design, which combines diverse iconography, compact data visualizations, and stylistic embellishments for visual expressiveness.
 These heterogeneous elements are difficult to translate into executable code from visual inputs alone.
 In addition, the generated code is often verbose and redundant, making the generation process unreliable and hard to control.

-\textbf{Baseline Overview.} To address these challenges, we propose a concise yet robust baseline that strengthens both perceptual understanding and system-level generation as shown in Fig.~\ref{fig:overview}.
+\textbf{Baseline Overview.} To address these challenges, we propose a concise yet robust baseline that strengthens both perceptual understanding and system-level generation as (Fig.~\ref{fig:overview}).
 At the perceptual level, the framework adheres to widget design principles and formulates a \textit{Perceptual agent} that incrementally assembles layouts from atomic components into complete structures.
 This process integrates icon retrieval, reusable visualization modules to preserve semantic consistency and stylistic fidelity.
 At the system level, we develop an infrastructure termed \textit{WidgetFactory}, which defines a framework-agnostic domain-specific language (WidgetDSL) tailored for widgets.
 A dedicated compiler converts this intermediate WidgetDSL into multiple front-end frameworks, including React and HTML.
-An adaptive rendering module further refines spatial dimensions to maintain compactness and prevent boundary overflow.
+An adaptive rendering module further refines the output to maintain compactness and prevent boundary overflow according to external feedback from web engine~\cite{wang2024distribution,wu2024test}.